Data drilling: Uses

 Pivot query operations are useful for summarizing a corpus of data in multiple ways, thereby illustrating different representations of the same basic information.
 Although this type of operation appears prominently in spreadsheets and desktop database software, its flexibility is arguably under-utilized.
 There are many applications that allow only a 'fixed' hierarchy for representing data, and this represents a substantial limitation.

 Drillup

-Drillup is the opposite off drilldown.
-For example, if you drilldown for to see the revenue of one product, then you might want to drillup to see the revenue of all products.
+Drillup is the opposite of drilldown.
+For example, if you drilldown to see the revenue of one product, then you might want to drillup to see the revenue of all products.